UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-A total of 14,725 records have an <internetMediaType> while this element is not present in 36,602 records.
+A total of 14,725 records have an :code:`internetMediaType` while this element is not present in 36,602 records.
 It is used to indicate the MIME type of the access file for the digitized resource.

 Justification
 ^^^^^^^^^^^^^

 We do not need to migrate this information from the descriptive metadata as it will be captured automatically during file characterization in the new system.
 We also do not want to move the current values over from the existing metadata because they often share inaccurate information.
 Finally, this element is currently present in only